MS. GUADALUPE CARRASCO CARDONA

 1.

-Subscribe to La Trenza Channel on YouTube which is where the video is, Take a Picture and Upload to GOOGLE CLASSROOM.
+Subscribe to La Trenza Channel on YouTube which is where the video is, Take a Picture

 2. Take a picture or video of you and your family members watching the video and discussing the book.
-Post on

 3. Write on the following prompt: Why do you think someone would want this book to be banned?
 Go online and do some research; I give links and ideas on the comments of the Youtube video.
 Your response should be one-page.